lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 ### 2. Selecting & Viewing your Team Data

-- Use the columns to select the clinics that make up your team.
+- Use the columns, including the "Select Clinics to Generate Report Data" column,  to select the clinics that make up your team.
 - You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is an Active Clinic column.
-- Click the yellow "Apply" button.
-- Clicking "Apply" in the "Select Clinics to Generate Report Data" column pulls Patient Level Data from all clinics selected, in the last two years.
+- Click the yellow "Apply" button to pull Patient Level Data from all clinics selected in the last two years.

-  - Note: Leaving the "Is an Active Clinic" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
-If you do not wish for inactive clinics to be pulled, under the "Is an Active Clinic" column, check "No" and click the yellow "Apply" button.
+  - Note: Leaving the "Is an Active Clinic" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix); check "No" and click "Apply" if you only wish to pull data from active clinics.
-  - Note: The filters in the light blue and dark blue columns *only* apply to the green Clinics column.
-You MUST make selections and click "Apply" in the "Select Clinics to Generate Report Data" column to generate your data.
-(By default, the data and viz tabs are set to show all data for all sta3ns and clinics.)

 [![image](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_home_page_clinic_selection.gif?raw=true)](#DontLink)